Viterbo's Internship Program showcases the experiences and learning of student interns through Interns in Action event

 Dahl School of Business Students are guaranteed one paid, domestic, for-credit internship.
 Dahl School of Business majors considering accepting an unpaid internship must contact the internship coordinator to receive funding permission.
 Unpaid internships must be completed in the United States.
 Viterbo is not able to honor the guarantee for unpaid internships outside of the country.

 The answer is "maybe."
 You cannot get internship credit for doing what you are already doing.
 You'll need to take on new responsibilities or a new project to turn your existing job into a viable site for internship credit.
-Talk with your employer about "special projects" you could complete for internship hours and then contact the internship coordinator
+Talk with your employer about "special projects" you could complete for internship hours and then contact Advising and Career Development.

 No. Credits must be taken during the semester in which the work is performed.
-Starting fall 2019, students may only begin to accrue hours after internship credits are registered for and the course has started.
+Students may only begin to accrue hours after internship credits are registered for and the course has started.
 Internship hours may not be counted prior to the course start date.

 FAQs — Finding an Internship

-There are many pieces you will want to complete before starting your internship search, and Advising an Career Development has the info to get you started on all of them:
+There are many pieces you will want to complete before starting your internship search, and Advising and Career Development has the info to get you started on all of them:

 Yes.
 We have had interns across the United States and in other countries.

-Viterbo partners with The Washington Center (TWC), an independent, nonprofit organization in Washington, D.C. that provides challenging opportunities for students in all majors to work and learn for academic credit.
+Viterbo partners with Eastern Mennonite University to provide The Washington Community Scholars' Center experience (WCSC).
+This is an independent, nonprofit organization that provides unique opportunities for students in all majors to work and learn for academic credit in Washington, D.C.

 Sample Internship Sites:

-For more information, visit http://www.twc.edu/ and make an appointment with the Career Services Internship Coordinator.
+For more information, visit https://emu.edu/wcsc/terms-credits and make an appointment with Advising and Career Development or talk with Matthew Bersagel-Braley.

 Internship Housing